Opening date: June 10, 2026

 BookingHow to Book the SongTeller Hotel

-Reservations are open now at songtellerhotel.com or by calling 1-877-SONGTELLER.
-A limited-time "Welcome, SongTeller" package offers 10% off the best available nightly rate plus two museum tickets included — worth taking if you're planning to visit the museum regardless.
+Reservations are open now at songtellerhotel.com or by calling 1-877-SONGTELLER (1-877-766-4835).
+First available date is June 10, 2026.
+Signature rooms start at approximately $421/night.
+A limited-time "Welcome, SongTeller" package offers 10% off the best available nightly rate plus two museum tickets included.

-Museum pre-sale tickets are also available separately through the hotel's website for visitors who want to see the exhibition without an overnight stay.
+Museum pre-sale tickets are available separately through dollyslifeofmanycolors.com for visitors who want to see the exhibition without an overnight stay.

 The hotel is pet-friendly and committed to accessibility, with assisted-listening devices, large-print and braille materials, and wheelchair-friendly accommodations available.